 - PRESS CONFERENCE / EVENT MANAGEMENT

 ACTUALLY, OTHER PUBLIC RELATIONS AGENCIES ASK

-(because our Senior Consultant wrote the book on Crisis Communication—literally)
+(because our Senior Consultant literally wrote the books on Crisis Communication)

 Dr. W. Timothy Coombs — Crisis Communication Consultant, 1680PR